brad90/PDA_Stephen_Bradley/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

 end

 def self.cards_total(cards)
+  #total has to equal something
   total
   for card in cards
     total += card.value
+    # this will need to be string interpolated and has to be after the end.
     return "You have a total of" + total end end